The MSU Center for Statistical Training and Consulting (CSTAT) is a professional service and research unit at Michigan State University.

 Respect: Treat everyone with dignity.

-Inclusivity: Support scholars of all backgrounds, origins, identities, and beliefs.
+Inclusivity: Welcome and support people of all backgrounds, origins, identities, and beliefs.

 Integrity: Adhere to highest standards of professionalism and ethics.